Draktir/Boxel-client/README.md

 mvn clean package
 ```

-Copy boxelclient-1.0-SNAPSHOT.jar from target to your server's plugins directory.
+Copy boxelclient-1.0-SNAPSHOT.jar from target/ to your server's plugins directory.
 The example plugin provides example commands for streaming frames of video and
 rendering websites.

-Browsing the source [here](https://github.com/VerizonCraft/Boxel-client/blob/master/src/main/java/io/github/verizoncraft/boxelclient/example/BoxelExamplePlugin.java) will give you a quick example of how you might use boxel-client in your own plugin.
+Browsing the source [here](https://github.com/VerizonCraft/Boxel-client/blob/master/src/main/java/io/github/verizoncraft/boxelclient/example/BoxelExamplePlugin.java) will give you a quick example of how you might use boxel-client in your own project.

 License
 ------------